View Full Story

 I found for myself the most challenging thing regarding trading is my personal psychology.
 It is very hard to sell a stock that is falling and you are losing money.
 That is why it is extremely essential that you have a disciplined system or trading plan to exit a stock.
 Now I always place a stop loss when I place a trade, and I just follow my plan.

 After completing the Diploma I started to trade with confidence and achieved success in my trading.
-I realised that after back testing a stock and trading according to my rules, I have a high probability of success.
+I realized that after back testing a stock and trading according to my rules, I have a high probability of success.

 Would you define yourself as a discretionary trader, a mechanical trader or a combination of both?